Unreal Warfare: Resources Repository

 In the same month, Epic Games did a technical demonstration at GDC for Unreal Engine 2.
 This tech demo actually incorporated content intended for Unreal Warfare and gives us a good glimpse at what Epic Games were going for artistically before the game was shelved.

 According to an interview with Tim Sweeney in 2006, it sounds like the game was no longer actively in development at some stage in 2002, during the development of Unreal Tournament 2003.
-In an interview with Cliff Bleszinski that was posted in October of 2002, he states that there isn’t an Unreal Warfare ‘at this time’, which seems to support what Tim Sweeney had said in his later interview.
+In an interview with Cliff Bleszinski that was posted in October 2002, he states that there isn’t an Unreal Warfare ‘at this time’, which seems to support what Tim Sweeney had said in his later interview.

-The Bonus Pack released for Unreal Tournament 2003 the following year in March reused a lot of content from Unreal Warfare (which then found it’s way into Unreal Tournament 2004), including content used in the aforementioned tech demo.
+The Bonus Pack released for Unreal Tournament 2003 the following year in March reused a lot of content from Unreal Warfare (which then found its way into Unreal Tournament 2004), including content used in the aforementioned tech demo.

-It seems reasonable to conclude that Unreal Warfare ceased development at some point between March to October of 2002.
+It seems reasonable to conclude that Unreal Warfare ceased development at some point between March to October 2002.

 I hope you guys find the repository interesting and I hope to find the time to put a bit more on the repository relatively soon as well.
 As usual, any contributions would be highly appreciated as I can only dedicate so much time towards things like this.